rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 sudo systemctl enable pcsd --now
 ```

-The package installation created a hacluster user with an empty password.
-To perform tasks such as synchronizing corosync configuration files or rebooting remote nodes, this user must be assigned a password.
+The package installation created a `hacluster` user with an empty password.
+To perform tasks such as synchronizing corosync configuration files or rebooting remote nodes.
+Assigning a password to this user is necessary.

 ```text
 hacluster:x:189:189:cluster user:/var/lib/pacemaker:/sbin/nologin